IBM/GetStartedJava/README.md

 ## Flow
 <!--Add new flow steps based on the architecture diagram-->
-1. User sets up and imports code into Liberty Runttime Environment
+1. User sets up and imports code into Liberty Runtime Environment
 2. User provides name for the app
 2. App checks Redis cache to see if name has already been added
 3. If name hasn't been added, store name in Cloudant